If you’re starting a coffee shop or working on a business plan for one, you’re probably wondering how to create a strong coffee shop financial plan.

 During this stage, it’s crucial to think about various “what-if” situations.
 Imagine different scenarios, where things go well, and others where they don’t.

-For example, think about what happens if your barbershop’s sales drop when the weather gets extremely cold or if the cost of your services increases unexpectedly due to a rise in other costs.
+For example, think about what happens if your coffee shop’s sales drop when the weather gets extremely cold or if the cost of your menu items increases unexpectedly due to rising inventory costs.
 These are extreme examples.
 You should also consider the in-between possibilities and adjust your financial projections accordingly.

-To implement this kind of analysis, you can test your projected numbers with real data from similar barbershops.
+To implement this kind of analysis, you can test your projected numbers with real data from similar coffee shops.
 Look at the financial reports of companies that are similar to what you’re planning.

 7. Monitor & Update Your Plan